UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 donation day is no long Wednesday.

-We need to `alt.value` to tell Altair that we want to use this specific color name, rather than looking for a column in the dataframe with this name.
+We need to `alt.value` to tell Altair that we want to use this specific colour name, rather than looking for a column in the dataframe with this name.

 `alt.datum` is a way to unambiguously access a column name in